Rock Hill SC Dental Sedation

 Some of our patients have reflux problem or other physical reasons that make dentistry hard for them.
 Oral sedation helps these patients.

-We can often do complex dental treatments (that require several appointments) in one appointment when the patient is relaxed in the dental chair.
+We can often do complex dental treatments (that require several appointments) in one appointment with oral conscious sedation.
+Obviously, a relaxed person in the chair is a big help to the dentist and the patient.

 If you have any anxieties about the dentist please let us know.
 Fear should not stop you from having a beautiful smile.